 The lessons for next time include;

-- Warmer, waterproof boots; my trusty Red Wing boots with two pairs of thick socks were just not enough to keep the cold out.
+- Warmer, waterproof boots; my Red Wing boots, even with two pairs of thick socks, were not enough to keep the cold out.

 - The Patagonia hooded thermal was terrific at keeping the drafts out, wearing it up under my helmet instead of a scarf.